sem32/freeswitch-PushNotificator/README.md

 $ fs_cli -rx 'load mod_apn'
 ```
 ## How it works
-iOS application sent SIP registration with custom contact parameters:
+Any platform devices (iOS based, Android based, browser based) application sent SIP REGISTER request with custom contact parameters:
 ```
-Contact: "101" <sip:101@192.168.31.100:56568;app-id=****;pn-voip-tok=XXXXXXXXX;pn-im-tok=XXXXXXXXXX>
+Contact: "101" <sip:101@192.168.31.100:56568;app-id=****;pn-voip-tok=XXXXXXXXX;pn-im-tok=XXXXXXXXXX;pn-platform=iOS>
 ```
-Module use parameters for create database record with Apple Push Notification tokens.
+Module use parameters for create database record with Push Notification tokens.
-In case User 101 have incoming call endpoint `apn_wait` send notification to Apple with token ID and wait for incoming register message from current user.
-In case got SIP REGISTER message, module originate call to User 101.
+In case if `User 101` has incoming call, endpoint `apn_wait` will send http request to push notification service with token ID and wait for incoming REGISTER request from current user.<br>
+In case got SIP REGISTER message, module originate call to `User 101`.

 ## Send notification
 ### From event